-That’s where AdThrive really come into play, because now by having an ad there I’m able to monetize it, even though I couldn’t do it through a product.
+Alex Jimenez: That’s where AdThrives really come into play, because now by having an ad there I’m able to monetize it, even though I couldn’t do it through a product.
 It’s giving me an alternate option.
-In the same way, there are some articles that are highly monetized through products, so I remove AdThrive completely, so it’s just one or the other.
+In the same way there are some articles that are highly monetized through products, so I remove AdThrive completely, so it’s just one or the other.

 Pat Flynn: Smart.
 I like that a lot.
 Now you are going into the reports and seeing what people are buying, and if that page, correct me if I’m wrong, doesn’t seem to be selling that particular product, you just kind or remove it, right?

 Alex Jimenez: Yeah.
-Actually what I found, for example let’s say we feature twenty-five products.
-Then out of these twenty-five, if people are only really shopping for twelve they will only feature twelve.
+Actually what I found for example, let’s say we feature 25 products.
+Then out of these 25, if people are only really shopping for 12 they will only feature 12.
 We also look at the returns.
-Because just because a product sells a lot, it doesn’t mean that it’s a good product.
+Because just because a product sells a lot it doesn’t mean that it’s a good product.
 I don’t want to feature products that aren’t good quality.
 We are also analyzing returns as well.
 We are looking at everything.
 I’ve also found that offering, showcasing less options has been better.

 Pat Flynn: Interesting.
-I also like what you said about, for the products that they are buying, you say that you are also then adding products that are complementary.
-How are you discovering what those products are that you didn’t even know?
+I also like what you said about, for the products that they are buying.
+You say that you are also then adding products that are complimentary.
+How are you discovering what those products are that you didn’t even know.

-That’s maybe a product we hadn’t really thought about, something complementary.
-I’m trying to remember . . .
-I think it was in our anti-theft accessory article.
-We found that people were buying maybe an anti-theft wallet, which we weren’t featuring.
+Alex Jimenez: That’s maybe a product we hadn’t really thought about, something complementary.
+I’m trying to remember … I think it was in our antitheft accessory article.
+We found that people were buying maybe an antitheft wallet, which we weren’t featuring.
 Then we added it on there as one of our offerings.

 Pat Flynn: That’s so cool.
 So it is actually coming from still the same report, because what happens is, for those of you who don’t know, when people click through an affiliate link, any affiliate link, you get to see the data on what else they are buying too, because everything that goes in their card within 24 hours you also get a chunk of money from Amazon for, which is cool.
 You are able to see it there.

-I thought that—and maybe you are doing this, I don’t know.
+Pat Flynn: I thought that, and maybe you are doing this, I don’t know.
 My head went to, you go to the sales page on Amazon for that product that you promoted, that is popular and they are buying.
-Then you can also see, because Amazon has those algorithms that show you, “people who bought this also bought this.”
+Then you can also see, because Amazon has those algorithms that show you people who bought this also bought this.
 I imagine that that could be a good resource for other complimentary products as well.
 You are going to just, what exactly are people buying?
 Which is probably the best way to go about it too.

-Even just—this is seeding those ideas from you, which is really fantastic.
+Pat Flynn: Even just, this is seeding those ideas from you, which is really fantastic.
 Alex, this is awesome.
 What else do I need to know?
 How else has your business grown?
 Tell me what’s on your mind.

-This has actually been a really big part of this year because I’ve been discovering, not just in the data, but also in the conversations with the audience, the products that they recommend in the posts the most.
+Alex Jimenez: This has actually been a really big part of this year because I’ve been discovering not just in the data, but also in the conversations with the audience, the products that they recommend in the posts the most.
 The products that they are really passionate about.
 I’ve gone ahead and I’ve bought them so then I can test them out see what I think.
-Then if, for example, there is a pair of boots, and I know they have really high sales on Amazon or wherever it is, and then I know that people are also talking about these boots on our Facebook group, I wanna learn why.
+Then if for example there is a pair of boots, and I know they have really high sales on Amazon or wherever it is, and then I know that people are also talking about these boots on our Facebook group.
+I wanna learn why.
 Why are these so great?